Chris-hughes10/pytorch-accelerated/docs/trainer.rst

 .. automethod:: Trainer.save_checkpoint
 .. automethod:: Trainer.load_checkpoint
-.. automethod:: Trainer.print
+.. automethod:: pytorch_accelerated.trainer.Trainer.print

 Customizing Trainer Behaviour
 ================================

-Whilst the :class:`~trainer.Trainer` should work out of the box in straightforward use cases, subclassing the trainer and overriding its methods is intended and encouraged - think of the base implementation as a set of 'sensible defaults'!
+Whilst the :class:`Trainer` should work out of the box in straightforward use cases, subclassing the trainer and overriding its methods is intended and encouraged - think of the base implementation as a set of 'sensible defaults'!

 ..
 Note::